-All Courses Offered at OES - Course outlines of study can be found by visiting: https://oeshighschool.com/courses/
+- y.
+All Courses Offered at OES & Course outlines of study can be found by visiting in the course description section: https://oeshighschool.com/courses/ - z.
+GRADE 9

 ALC10/20 - Integrated Arts

 This course integrates two or more of the arts (dance, drama, media arts, music, and visual arts), giving students the opportunity to produce and present integrated art works created individually or collaboratively.
 Students will demonstrate innovation as they learn and apply concepts, styles, and conventions unique to the various arts and acquire skills that are transferable beyond the classroom.
 Students will use the creative process and responsible practices to explore solutions to integrated arts challenges.